kaby76/Piggy/README.md

 but whereas those engines use hardwired tree walking code to output pinvoke declarations, Piggy uses templates.
-Like JSP (1), which turned the concept of a servlet inside-out into a template which we now call HTML (2), Piggy turns the tree walking matcher "inside-out" with .
+Like JSP (1), which turned the concept of a servlet inside-out into a template which we now call HTML (2), Piggy turns the tree walking matcher "inside-out" for tree walking.

 Piggy does not separate "model/view" as discussed by Parr (2).
-So, the logic of the translation to pinvoke declarations is interspersed with the model--the AST pattern.
+So, the logic of the translation to pinvoke declarations is interspersed with the AST pattern.
 In the future, a tree matching template could be formalized in order to refine the concept of a tree matching template.
 It's probably been done before, but I haven't had time to fully research the idea.